ttompk/voice_command/README.md

   -DTFLITE_ENABLE_XNNPACK=OFF \
   ../tensorflow/lite/`

-Version 2 will not work because the code requires CMake version 3.16 whereas the 'proper' CMake version for RPi OS Buster is 3.13.
+Method 2 will not work because the code requires CMake version 3.16 whereas the 'proper' CMake version for RPi OS Buster is 3.13.

 ## Installing CMake v3.16.1
 Raspberry Pi OS Buster comes with 3.13 but apt-get upgrade will not update to 3.16.
 In order to upgrade so you must do this: